JesseHarasym/flutter/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What you will need to run this application

 ```
 npm install